 Your company certainly uses numerous software applications and apps for various processes and tasks.
 Emails, of course, certainly also an ERP system or similar, perhaps an internal messenger service like Teams or Slack, an accounting tool...
 There are countless applications that support companies in their daily business.
 However, this can not only lead to an unmanageable web, but also mean a lot of effort if the same information or data has to be recorded in several tools.

-One keyword that comes into play when organising and optimising such processes is automation:
+One keyword that comes into play when organizing and optimizing such processes is automation:

 Make is a so-called iPaaS application that enables applications, apps and process steps to be linked with each other and thus run seamlessly and in the background.
 This still young technology saves valuable hours every week that can instead be used for value creation.
 We explain how it works.